 The syslog-ng application will not start if it cannot find a file that is to be included in its configuration.
-Always double-check the filenames, paths, and access rights when including configuration files.
+Always double-check the filenames, paths, and access rights when including configuration files, and use the --syntax-only command-line option to check your configuration.